VictuarVi/PoliMi-PhD-Thesis/src/lib.typ

 }

 /// Internal helper function to create the custom lists of figures and table.
-///
-/// - outline-entry (outline-entry): Outline entry to edit.
-/// - kind (function): The kind of the outline entry element (image or table)
 /// -> content
+#let _lists-entries-style(
+  /// Outline entry to edit.
+  /// -> outline-entry
+  outline-entry,
+  /// The kind of the outline entry element (image or table)
+  /// -> function
+  kind,
-#let lists-entries-style(outline-entry, kind) = {
+) = {
   let count = (
     str(counter(heading.where(level: 1)).at(outline-entry.element.location()).at(0))
       + "."